Dinesh-Mane/aws-devops-zero-to-hero/day-3/README.md

 - **EBS volumes** hi **persistent block storage** device ahe je EC2 instances la attach karu shakto.
 - He volumes data **store** karayla use hote jya mule **stop** and **terminate** kelelya instances madhe pan data safe rahato.
 - EBS volumes resize karu shakto, backup gheu shakto, ani easily move karu shakto.

+### Q. What Are Key-Pairs In AWS?
+A: A key pair consists of two types of keys - a public key and a private key.
+The public key is used to encrypt data and stored on the AWS EC2 instance while a private key is used to decrypt data and is kept by the user.
+Whenever you want to connect to an AWS EC2 instance a key-pair works as a security credential to prove your secure authentication identity and access to EC2 instance via SSH.

+### Q. What Is Elastic Load Balancing (ELB) And How Does It Function?
+A: Elastic Load balancer ( ELB ) is a service provided by AWS that helps in distribution of incoming traffic of the applications across multi targets such as EC2 instances, containers etc.. in one or more Availability zones.

+### Q. What Are The Various Load Balancers Provided By AWS?
+The following are the types of load balancers provided by AWS:
+- **Application Load Balancer:** ALB works on layer 7(application layer) of OSI Model.
+It supports  HTTP, HTTPS, and gRPC protocols. and works on Round Robin algorithm.
+- **Network Load Balancer:** NLB works on layer 4(Transport layer) of OSI Model.
+It Supports TCP, UDP, and TLS protocols and works on Flow hash algorithm.
+- **Gateway Load Balancer:** GLB works on network layer (3 and 7).It supports IP-based routing and works on routing table lookup algorithm.

 ### 1. What is AWS EC2, and how does it fit into the DevOps workflow?
 Answer: AWS EC2 is a web service that provides resizable compute capacity in the cloud.
 It plays a pivotal role in DevOps workflows by allowing DevOps engineers to provision and manage virtual machines (instances) for running applications, microservices, and infrastructure as code.